Inclusion and Diversity

 - Admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 Omni Montessori School does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

-In 2020, all Omni faculty and staff will participate in Introduction to Anti-Bias Education with Britt Hawthorne.
-This professional development opportunity is designed to give our community a common language to assist with navigating discussions around diversity and justice in the classroom.
+All Omni faculty and staff participated in Introduction to Anti-Bias Education with Britt Hawthorne.
+This professional development opportunity was designed to give our community a common language to assist with navigating discussions around diversity and justice in the classroom.

-Faculty and staff have also participated in: Trillium Montessori P2P Summit 2020, Fairness, Equality and Justice: Using Anti-Bias Education to Prepare Our Environments; The National Center for Montessori in the Public Sector course, The Culturally Responsive Montessori Environment; North Carolina Association of Independent Schools (NCAIS) annual Diversity Conferences.
+Faculty and staff have also participated in: Trillium Montessori P2P Summit, Fairness, Equality and Justice: Using Anti-Bias Education to Prepare Our Environments; The National Center for Montessori in the Public Sector course, The Culturally Responsive Montessori Environment; and North Carolina Association of Independent Schools (NCAIS) annual Diversity Conferences.